redhajuanda/kuysor/README.md

 	ks := kuysor.
 		New(query).
-		WithLimit(10). // limit is optional, if not set, it will check the default limit from `.SetOptions` or if also not set, it will use 10 as default limit
+		WithSort("a.code", "-a.id"). 	// Required.
+Defines the order by.
+Prefix columns with `-` for descending order.
-		WithSort("a.code", "-a.id"). // sort is required for cursor pagination
+		WithLimit(10). 					// Optional.
+Uses default from `.SetOptions` if set; otherwise, defaults to 10.
-        WithArgs(args...) // args is your query arguments, it is needed because kuysor will also modify the arguments
+        WithArgs(args...) 				// Required if the original query has placeholders.

-	finalQuery, finalArgs, err := ks.Build() // kuysor returns the final query and the final arguments if err != nil {
+	finalQuery, finalArgs, err := ks.Build() // Kuysor returns the final query and the final arguments if err != nil {
 		panic(err)
 	}